Reviewing metadata of datasets before they get published and guiding researchers through the data sharing process.

 However, we recognize that not all organizations who are interested in supporting a Figshare portal to host open research have the staffing bandwidth or expertise to conduct this curation themselves.
 Thus, in 2020, we launched the Figshare Curation Service (FCS), as a service subscription that can be added to a Figshare for Institutions platform subscription.

-● A license has been applied.
+● Check that a license has been applied.

-● Funding information is specified and linked.
+● Check that funding information is specified and linked if appropriate.